But what if you want something a little bit different?

 You have no idea how to do that?

-Well, why not check out our Free 2-hour web class on that very subject?
+Well, why not check out our free training on that very subject?

 You’ll learn how to research a niche, find the right keywords, and even get a basic site online.